zarr-developers/geozarr-spec/README.md

 ## Status

-This specification is an early draft deveveloped in the frame of an European Space Agency (ESA) GSTP.
-Through the optional General Support Technology Programme (GSTP) ESA, Participating States and Industry work together to convert promising engineering concepts into a broad spectrum of useable products.
+This specification is an early draft created initially by the [European Space Agency](https://esa.int) under the [General Support Technology Programme].

 ## Changelog